-Your baby’s stem cells are collected after they and the placenta have been delivered, once the umbilical cord has been clamped and cut.
-The stem cell collection is normally carried out away from the delivery suit in a separate room, so you probably wont even notice that they are being collected.
+Your baby’s stem cells are collected after they and the placenta have been delivered once the umbilical cord has been clamped and cut.
+The stem cell collection is normally carried out away from the delivery suite in a separate room, so you probably won’t even notice that they are being collected.

 Misconception 2: Treatments that use your baby’s stem cells are experimental

 The 80+ conditions that umbilical cord stem cells are routinely used to treat include anaemia, leukaemia, lymphoma, and neuroblastoma.
-This list is only expected to grow as increasing numbers of stem cell therapies transition from the Petri dish to clinical trial, and from clinical trial to standard of care.
+This list is only expected to grow as increasing numbers of stem cell therapies transition from the Petri dish to clinical trial and from clinical trial to the standard of care.

 Misconceptions 3: Storing your baby’s stem cells won’t help other family members